ShadowTheHedgehogHacking/2P-ShdTH/README.md

    Video Width (Set to whatever fills your screen without black bars, in my case it was 714)
 ```

-#### Dolphin FPS Optimization
+### Dolphin FPS Optimization
+`Config` -> `Advanced` -> `CPU Clock Override slider`

-	Adjust clockspeed while running the game (Note: Dolphin only saves this change for next run if your game is NOT running; You should find the value that runs best then close the game, set it again and it will stay there):
+Adjust clockspeed while running the game.
+Note: Dolphin only saves this change for next run if your game is NOT running
+You should find the value that runs best, close the game, then set it again.

+I recommend loading in Glyphic Canyon, have one player stay at the start,
+have the other go to the first area with enemies and Knuckles.
+Try adjusting the slider here to reach 60fps.
+It will be ~30fps with default 100% clock.

 It varies per system, some run better with underclock/overclock

 I recommend trying 80%, 150%, 200%, 300%
-	Note that higher clockspeeds may result in audio distortions, if it occurs lower the clockspeed.
+Note: Higher clockspeeds may result in audio distortions if your system can't keep up
+If audio distortions occur, lower the clockspeed.
 I use 300% for AMD Ryzen 9 5900X; Previously used 217% for AMD Ryzen 7 3800X, 165% for Intel i5-3570k
-How?:
-	Select Config
-    Select Advanced Tab
-    Adjust CPU Clock Override slider

-I recommend loading in Glyphic Canyon, have one player stay at the start and the other go to the first area with enemies and Knuckles.
-Try adjusting the slider here to reach 60fps.
-(It will be ~30fps before adjustments)
+## Development Stuff / Credits Section

-## Things to be fixed in v2.3
+### Things to be fixed in v2.3
 * Super P2 has transparent/missing skin data on DevilDoom until P2 dies and respawns | DONE - Partial (forced death on init)
 * Story Mode Route Menu (Y button when paused) remaps control to P1 until pause is closed
 * Checkpoint Bonus (Rings, Bubble, Lives) are based off P1's ring count if P2 activates checkpoint